 On the bike that appears in the upper right hand corner of the tablet.
 You’ll also see a horizontal list of recently broadcast classes or classes that are popular with people you follow.

-Keep in mind that on the Peloton bike, you’ll see the Peloton cycling class schedule only.
-Similarly, on the Tread, you’ll see the Peloton Tread class schedule only.
+Keep in mind that on the Peloton bike, you’ll see the Peloton cycling class, plus yoga, strength but not the Tread schedule.
+On the other hand, on the Tread, you’ll see the Peloton Tread class schedule plus strength, yoga, etc, but no cycling classes.

-This is what the live Peloton class schedule looks like on the One Peloton website.
+Below is what the live Peloton class schedule looks like on the One Peloton website.
+You’ll notice it says “Join Class.”

 Peloton live class schedule on the app